The Hydrodynamic Limit of Hawkes Processes on Adaptive Stochastic Networks

-A very important application of these results is that it yields a general formalism for generating random graphs, complementing for instance \cite{Lovasz2012}.
+Another very important application of these results is that it yields a general formalism for generating random graphs, complementing for instance \cite{Lovasz2012}.
 If, for example, the empirical measure concentrates at a single value in the large $n$ limit, then it will automatically yield an accurate understanding of the local structure of the graph.
-One must also note that there exists a variety of adaptive network models which are not of the mean-field type, such as the adaptive voter model formulated by Durrett \cite{Basu2017}.